BusraFatma/Data-Analysis-Project/README.md

 **DATA COLLECTION and PREPROCESSING;**
 - **Sensor Integration:** Continuously collecting data from sensors to measure current and voltage.
 These sensors can provide real-time data streaming.

+- **Data Cleaning and Normalisation:** Cleaning and normalisation of the collected data is important for the correct operation of the AI model.
+Cleaning noises, missing data and normalising different scales is done at this stage.

+**FEATURE ENGINEERING;**
+- **Feature Extraction:** It is ensured that the model learns better by extracting time and frequency based features from current and voltage data.
+For example, maximum, minimum and average values, fluctuations and peak values.